barrymun/cs4098/README.md

 - The following instructions are the same as above, but various descriptive error messages will be encountered.
 - When a file has been selected, click "Check Validity of Selected File" to continue.
 - The next page displayed is the results of a pml file check.
 - The result will be either valid or invalid.
-An invalid result will not allow for progression.
+An invalid result will not allow for progression. - (PML Error and Warning highlights)
 - If result is valid, click "Analyse File" to extract the drug information.
-- You will now be presented with a list containing drug information realting to the title of the pml. (ie - depression will yield a prescription of fluoxetine)
+- You will now be presented with a list containing drug information relating to the title of the pml. (ie - depression will yield a prescription of fluoxetine)
 - Click "Search DINTO for Interactions" to continue.
 - Next, select the DINTO knowledge base.
 For the purposes of this test, the only KB is "test_selection.owl".
 - Select the file, and click "Load Knowledge Base" to continue.
-- A list of drug-drug interactions will now be displayed on screen.
+- If errors exist from any previous section, the relevant DINTO (or PML if previous) errors will be highlighted by the system. - (DINTO Error and Warning highlights)
 - Select "Finished" when analysis is complete.
 You will be redirected to the homepage.

 # Using the Mongo Database